-Building a great-looking website is very important, but so is your websites’ performance.
-Astra Theme is well-known as the fast theme featuring a clean, performance-optimized code that results in fast website loading.
+Building a great-looking website is very important, but so is your website’s performance.
+Astra Theme is well-known as a fast theme featuring clean, performance-optimized code that results in fast website loading.
 Still, there are some additional third-party services you might use on your website (e.g., Google).
 All these services will have an impact on your performance.

 Astra Theme Walkthrough Docs:

 - Astra Theme Walkthrough

 - This Is Your Customizer